miriam-alex/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+While the repo itself was easy to set up, the application only worked on my laptop and did not appear on my phone until using the WiFi network.
+This was only resolved when I switched to using my partner's hotspot on her phone.
+Previously, I was using WhiteSky-Cornell.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 \*\***Include your first attempts at recording the set-up video here.**\*\*

-Now, hange the goal within the same setting, and update the interaction with the paper prototype.
+Now, change the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*
+Clean-up mouse: This prototype does not need to be updated; however, it will require some manual pulling on my behalf to simulate the motion.
+FridgeChef: Rather than display a menu item, it will instead display green if the food on the shelf can be assembled into a hearty meal and red if this task is impossible.
+Long distance light: Rather than drawings being communicated between participants, we will do colors for the sake of this mock.

 ## Part E. Costume the device